Mark Vlasic: Kansas City Chiefs

 After meeting with the Cowboys and Kansas City Chiefs, it was reported that Vlasic signed a two-year deal with the Chiefs in March, with Vlasic's agent confirming but Chiefs general manager Carl Peterson denying it.
 The Cowboys stated that they would not enter a bidding war, and the signing was confirmed shortly afterward.
 Vlasic spent the 1991 preseason competing with Steve Pelluer and Mike Elkins for the backup quarterback job.
 By the end of the preseason, both Pelluer and Elkins were cut, leaving Vlasic as the backup behind Steve DeBerg.
 He spent most of the season backing up DeBerg and getting occasional action.
 His most significant day as a backup came on November 17 against the Denver Broncos.
 Vlasic relieved DeBerg, who had thrown four interceptions, and completed nine of 14 passes for 91 yards and a touchdown in a 24–20 loss.
 The highlight of Vlasic's season was a matchup on December 8 against his old team, the Chargers.
 After replacing DeBerg in the second half with the Chiefs down by 14 points, Vlasic completed 12 of 18 passes for 150 yards and a touchdown as the Chiefs beat the Chargers in overtime, 20–17, and giving the Chiefs a playoff berth in the process.
 As a result of this performance, Vlasic was given the start for next week's game against the San Francisco 49ers.
 However, he sprained his knee in the second quarter, and did not play the final regular season game.
 Vlasic missed the wild card playoff game against the Oakland Raiders, but was available for the divisional playoff series against the Buffalo Bills.
 After DeBerg left in the second quarter due to injury, Vlasic entered the game in what was his only playoff appearance.
 He completed nine of 20 passes for 124 yards and threw four interceptions in a 37–14 blowout that marked the end of the Chiefs' playoff run.
 Vlasic's stats for 1991 were 28 completions in 44 attempts, 316 yards, two touchdowns, and a passer rating of 100.2.

 As the 1992 Kansas City Chiefs season began, the team's first big move was the signing of quarterback Dave Krieg to compete with DeBerg and Vlasic.
 A couple weeks after Krieg's signing, DeBerg signed with the Tampa Bay Buccaneers, leaving Vlasic as the primary backup to Krieg.
 The Chiefs went into training camp and went through the preseason with Krieg, Vlasic, and rookie draft pick Matt Blundin.
-Krieg ended up playing every snap of the season, leaving both Vlasic without a year's worth of playing time as his contract expired.
+Krieg ended up playing every snap of the season, leaving Vlasic without a year's worth of playing time as his contract expired.
 The trading of Joe Montana to the Chiefs put a definitive end to Vlasic's time in Kansas City.